Trees

 feedbackEdgeSetResult.feedbackEdgeSet.forEach((edge) => graph.reverse(edge))

-To see several tree algorithms in combination we convert a general graph to a directed tree.
+To see several tree algorithms working together, we convert a general graph into a directed tree.

-In Make graph a simple graph the graph is reduced to a simple graph which contains no self-loops and multi-edges.
+In Reduce Graph the graph is reduced to a simple graph

 const analyzer = new GraphStructureAnalyzer(graph)